basilthebeagles/LedgerBoard/readme.md

 12. Find the IP of whatever machine you are on.
 13. Run: `sudo python3 manage.py StartUp your.ip:4848` Run this 3-4 times for good measure.

 The following steps are not necessarily necessary but they may be useful.
-They involve setting up an automated command so that the node regularly updates it's connected nodes and blocks; just incase it missed a few.
+They involve setting up an automated command so that the node regularly updates and adds to it's connected nodes.

 Create a file that contains the following text: